thomjiji/calculus/calculus/markdown/main.md

 is equal to the function's average rate of change over $[a, b]$.

-Graphically, the theorem says that for any arc (弧线) between two endpoints, there's a point at which the tangent the the arc is parallel to the secant through its endpoints.
+Graphically, the theorem says that for any arc (弧线) between two endpoints, there's a point at which the tangent the arc is parallel to the secant through its endpoints.

 > **Formal definition**
 >